 The historian Eusebius records that they were warned by an angel to flee.

 For when the city was about to be captured and sacked by the Romans, all the disciples were warned beforehand by an angel to remove from the city, doomed as it was to utter destruction.
 On migrating from it they settled at Pella, the town already indicated, across the Jordan.
 (Weights and Measures, 15)

 In Pella, they waited for the coming of Yeshua.
 When the war ended and Yeshua had not yet returned, the Messianic Jews returned to Jerusalem where they suffered persecution from the Jews who had fought the Romans—they were labeled as traitors.
-Josephus estimates that over one million Jews died in the war, nearly half of Israel population.
-They were many other Jews who opposed the fighting, including Rabbi Yochanan ben Zakkai, who we will learn about in part 2.
-We can only guess that they fled in 68 CE, after the revolt, but before Jerusalem’s demise, and that they returned around 73 CE after the Zealots were defeated at Masada.
+Josephus estimates that over one million Jews died in the war, nearly half of Israel's population.
+They were many other Jews who opposed the fighting, including Rabbi Yochanan ben Zakkai, who we will learn about in Part 2 next week.
+We can only guess that they fled i